KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 - Liu Yi (柳毅): Philologist Liu Yi chanced upon the suffering Third Dragon Princess at Lake Dong Ting.
 After learning of her plight, he assisted with informing her family, who then dispatched a massive army to free the princess.
 Because of this kindness, the princess fell in love with Liu Yi, but out of guilt for the princess’ abusive husband dying in the conflict, Liu Yi rejected her love.
 Thankfully, the princess’ uncle intervened and the couple ultimately married.

 - Long Gong San Gong Zhu (龙宫三公主): Translated literally as the Third Princess of the Dragon Court, the princess was ill-treated by her husband and banished to Lake Dong Ting.
 There, she languished till encountering Liu Yi (see above).

 - Meng Jiao (梦蛟): In some versions of the Legend of the White Snake, Meng Jiao was the son of Xu Xian and Bai Suzhen.
 He freed his mother from the Thunder Peak Pagoda after scoring first position in the Chinese imperial examinations.
 His name means “dream python” and he is alternatively called Shi Lin.

 - Meng Jiang Nü (孟姜女): The story goes that Lady Meng Jiang’s husband was conscripted by the Qin Dynasty to build the Great Wall of China.
 After receiving no news of him for years, Meng Jiang set off to find him.
-At a site, she learned that her husband has died and in her grief, she became inconsolable and wept miserably.
+At a site, she learned that her husband has died and in her grief, she was inconsolable and wept miserably.
 The sound of her sobs then brought down a portion of the unfinished wall, revealing her husband’s bones.
 In modern times, the folktale has been reinterpreted as a metaphor for the struggle against tyrannical rule.